ostecke/axon-server-dockerfile/README.md

     [The AxonIQ team](https://www.axoniq.io)

 The text below is an extract (with small textual adjustments) of the README in the [GiftCard demo repo on GitHub](https://github.com/AxonIQ/giftcard-demo).

+## Release Notes for version 4.1.2

+* Status displayed for tracking event processors fixed when segments are running in different applications
+* Tracking event processors are updated in separate thread
+* Logging does not show application data anymore
+* Changed some gRPC error codes returned to avoid clients to disconnect when no command handler found for a command

 ## Release Notes for version 4.1.1